A Prolog assisted search for new simple Lie algebras: Preliminaries

-Constraint Logic Programming over Finite Domains\cite{clpfd}, also known as CLP(FD), is a software package that extends Prolog to be able to efficiently express and solve problems over finite domains.
+Constraint Logic Programming over Finite Domains\cite{clpfd}, also known as CLP(FD), is a software package that extends Prolog to be able to efficiently express and solve problems over finite subsets of the integers.
 Prolog's syntax and goal resolution routines are extended to include the ability to write clauses in terms of constraints and arithmetic relations between variables.
-Goal resolution is augmented using constraint propagation, reducing the domain until a brute-force search for solutions is tractable.
-The package allows Prolog to be used to efficiently solve Boolean satisfiability problems (SAT) as well as other more general combinatorial problems.
+Goal resolution is augmented using constraint programming, reducing the domain until a brute-force search for solutions is tractable.
+The brute-force component of the goal resolution is known as \emph{labelling}; constraint variables in a list are substituted with specific values from their domains and the implications of those substitutions traced through recursively until a solution is found, or the original value is discarded.
+Various labelling strategies are available depending on the outstanding domains of the unbound constraint variables.
+This package allows Prolog to be used to efficiently solve Boolean satisfiability problems (SAT) as well as other more general combinatorial problems.
 For the rest of this article and in demonstrations of Prolog code we will assume the CLP(FD) package has been loaded.

 Prolog has been successfully used to create type checkers\cite{lee2015foundations}, automatic theorem provers\cite{stickel1988prolog}, rewriting systems\cite{felty1991logic}, planning and schedulers\cite{schmid2003inductive}, constraint solvers\cite{colmerauer1987opening}, as well as successful in its original intended field of use of natural language processing\cite{pereira2002prolog,Lally2011NaturalLP}.
 However, Prolog has not found great popularity in the sphere of more general purpose programming\cite{somogyi1995logic}; its most well-known success story outside academia is probably in the form of IBM's Watson\cite{Lally2011NaturalLP}.
 Prolog powers Watson's natural language processing module and in 2011 it famously won the \textit{Man vs Machine challenge}, broadcast as part of the popular American television game show \textit{Jeopardy!}